ezhk/conference/sessoins.md

 > How can we define and reason about capacity?
   Look at utilization increasing, nut it's not linear.

-Ideal scaling is linear, we've added node and get equal throughtput like a one node.
-It's not cheaped.
+Ideal scaling is linear, we've added node and get equal<br />
+throughtput like a one node.
+It's not cheaped.<br />
 Math:

     x(N) = lambda * N/1

-But our cluster isn't perfect.
+But our cluster isn't perfect.<br />
-We need to use parallel queues for tasks (e.g. scatter-gather).
+We need to use parallel queues for tasks (e.g. scatter-gather).<br />
 So our math:

     x(N) = lambda * N / (1 + omega * (N-1))
     where omega is fraction, that can't be done in parallel

-Sometimes our workers have depencies on each other, it's add delay, do more work:
+Sometimes our workers have depencies on each other,<br />
+it's add delay, do more work:<br />
 N workers = N(N-1) pairs, and now we got:

     x(N) = lambda * N / (1 + omega * (N-1) + kappa * N * (N-1)),
     kappa - penalty coef (the slowest factor)

-How does degradation works:
+How does degradation works:<br />
 [calc](https://www.desmos.com/calculator/3cycsgdl0b)

 So scalability is:

     x(N) = lambda * N / (1 + omega * (N-1) + kappa * N * (N-1))

-Load is concurrency - number of reqs in progress.
+Load is concurrency - number of reqs in progress.<br />
 Easy to measure: sum(latency)/interval
 - MySQL: show status like 'Threads_running'
 - Apache: active worker count

-The USL can reveal the workload failure boundary approaching.
+The USL can reveal the workload failure boundary approaching.<br />
-This framework is for making systems look really bad.
+This framework is for making systems look really bad.<br />

 Concurrency vs Lattency is good metric, and is quite useful.